Gado Gado Indonesian Peanut Sauce Salad

 We decided to stray a little from the source recipe and not include salad vegetables like tomatoes and cucumber in our gado gado, feeling that the potatoes, cauliflower and beans would lend more body, while the bean sprouts still provide a good crunch.
 Some recipes also call for tempeh, but we thought in this case since there was already so much tofu in the pan that adding more protein might be overkill.

-The terasi that’s called for to really nail the flavor of the peanut sauce can easily be bought online, but you can also substitute it with fish sauce or anchovies without tasting too much difference.
+The terasi that’s called for to really nail the flavor of the peanut sauce can easily be bought online, but you can also substitute it with fish sauce (on Amazon) or anchovies without tasting too much difference.
 Also, if you have the time, do take a few minutes to maximize the taste of your tofu by pressing all the moisture out of it, marinating it, then pan-searing it.

 Finally – and for all we know, we might be committing high apostasy by saying this – we have to say we thought the universal gado gado staple of the prawn cracker topping to be a bit out of place flavor-wise in this dish.
 The next time we prepare it, we think some ground peanuts sprinkled across the top would do a very similar job in upping the crunch factor.